Belait CSS-2: Construction and career

 Construction of Belait CSS-2 was cooperated between Belait Shipping and Qess and China for construction of oil and gas vessels.
 Belait CSS-2 was primarily built as a well-intervention vessel to support production of oil in Brunei.
 Each ship cost about 526 million yuan ($80 million).
-She’s built in Fujian, China and registered in Majuro, Marshall Islands.
+She was built in Fujian, China and registered in Majuro, Marshall Islands.